OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 ----------------------

 C and C++ API and ABI are impacted.
-This design is backward-compatible manner, i.e. it does not break the ABI, and can thus be implement in GDAL 3.x.
+This design is backward-compatible manner, i.e. it does not break the ABI, and can thus be implemented in GDAL 3.x.

 Main impacts are: